Skip to main content

 Each action learning group will consist of four to five participants (early to mid-career researchers) and one facilitator (more experienced individual).

-Mentors will facilitate a group of up to five mentees (early or mid-career researchers) through an exploration process, helping them to recognise their areas of strength and blind spots, seek new experiences, and come to a greater understanding of a range of lived experiences.
+Facilitators will work with a group of up to five participants (early or mid-career researchers) through an exploration process, helping them to recognise their areas of strength and blind spots, seek new experiences, and come to a greater understanding of a range of lived experiences.

-Who can be a mentor (facilitator)?
+Who can be a facilitator?
 Leaders and senior staff from any field/discipline/sector working in energy research area.

-Interested in being a mentor (facilitator)?
+Interested in being a facilitator?
 Complete this brief online Expression of Interest form

-Who can be a mentee (circle participant)?
+Who can be circle participant?
 Early to mid-career researchers from any field/discipline/sector working in energy research area who are from underrepresented and minoritised groups, including early career researchers, women, racialised minorities*, LGBTQ+ individuals, and individuals with disabilities.

-Interested in being a mentee (circle participant)?
+Interested in being a circle participant?
 Complete this brief online Expression of Interest form [top]

 How will it work?

-Interested individuals should submit an expression of interest form by 27 October 2023.
-You will be invited to attend a Briefing Session, and those who wish to continue will be invited to complete a full profile application to allow the mentoring circles to be matched together.
-Participants will be invited to join a launch event in Bristol on January-24, which will be an opportunity to meet your cohort in person.
+Interested individuals should submit an expression of interest form by 31 October 2024.
+You will be invited to attend a Briefing Session on 4 November 2024, 10:00 - 10:45, and those who wish to continue will be invited to complete a full profile application to allow the mentoring circles to be matched together.
+Participants will be invited to join an online training event on 16 January 2025, 13:00 - 15:00, which will be an opportunity to meet your cohort in person.

-Matching mentoring circles: Once the mentoring team (Dr Neha Chandarana, Dr Marco Reggiani, Claire Scott) receive the full profile applications by 15 November 2023, they will meet to match the circles.
-You will be notified if you are successful by the end of the following week (Friday 8 December 2023).
-We may not be able to match everyone in this pilot.
+Matching mentoring circles: Once the mentoring team (Dr Neha Chandarana, Dr Marco Reggiani, Claire Scott) receive the full profile applications by 18 November 2024, they will meet to match the circles.
+You will be notified if you are successful by the end of the following week (Friday 6 December 2024).
+We may not be able to match everyone.

-Once matched, the circle participants will be responsible of setting up the series of meetings over the course of the pilot programme.
+Once matched, the circle participants will be responsible of setting up the series of meetings over the course of the programme, we have provided suggested dates to help with this process.
 Circles are required to meet at least four times.
 We would recommend monthly meetings of between 90 minutes to two-hours over the six-month programme.

 You should be able to commit to attend all of the mentoring circle meetings to benefit fully from the experience.